lne-lab/rsERG/tutorials/psd_compute_tutorial.md

 - The current implementation restricts output to **0–100 Hz**.
 Use axis controls to zoom into narrower bands.
 - Channels with invalid PSDs are kept in `psd_results` but marked with `None` and hidden from plotting.

-This file can be added to your repository as `psd_compute_tutorial.md` and linked from your main `README.md`.